chirontt/daggerfx/README.md

 	gradlew run

-To create an executable uber jar which includes all dependencies for all supported OS'es:
+To create an executable uber jar which includes all dependencies for the current platform:

 	gradlew uberJar

-and the resulting `daggerfx-1.0.0-SNAPSHOT-no-deps.jar` file should be created in `build/libs` directory, and can be executed directly with the `java -jar` command:
+and the resulting `daggerfx-1.0.0-SNAPSHOT-no-deps-<currentPlatform>.jar` file should be created in `build/libs` directory, and can be executed directly with the `java -jar` command, e.g. in a Linux box:

-	java -jar build/libs/daggerfx-1.0.0-SNAPSHOT-no-deps.jar
+	java -jar build/libs/daggerfx-1.0.0-SNAPSHOT-no-deps-linux.jar

 (or if building on a Windows machine:

-	java -jar build\libs\daggerfx-1.0.0-SNAPSHOT-no-deps.jar
+	java -jar build\libs\daggerfx-1.0.0-SNAPSHOT-no-deps-win.jar

 )

-This `daggerfx-1.0.0-SNAPSHOT-no-deps.jar` file should be portable across all three supported OS'es (Windows, Mac and Linux.)

 To produce a [jlink image](https://dzone.com/articles/jlink-in-java-9) of the `daggerfx` application for the current platform, execute the `jlink` task: